isaacg1/isaacg1.github.io/_posts/2024-10-14-caring-about-eggs.md

 Whether the suggestion will help them hatch, and help them towards a better life, or push them further into denial or repression.

-I think Option 2 is more appropriate for more casual acquantainces, or more uncertain situations.
+I think Option 2 is more appropriate for more casual acquaintances, or more uncertain situations.
 It's an approach that can be helpful for a variety of people, trans or not, so one doesn't need to know the egg as well to be confident it'll help.
-Learning more about trans people can be just as helpful for someone who isn't trans as someone who is, especially if they're beset by a bunch of sterotypes and half-truths about what being trans is like.
+Learning more about trans people can be just as helpful for someone who isn't trans as someone who is, especially if they're beset by a bunch of stereotypes and half-truths about what being trans is like.

 ### Considerations among options 2, 3, and 4